zshwuhan/AD-Link/README.md

 This example is executed in the data set Facebook-Twitter.
 There are around 3600 truth matching user pairs across two platform, and the original data has been preprocessed to user feature vector.

-Dataset: More details can be found in  https://larc.smu.edu.sg/research/data-repository
+Dataset: This dataset is crawled from two popular on-line social networks (OSNs), namely, Twitter, Facebook.
+The detail is shown in the table 1.
+Due to privacy concerns, the data is anonymized.
+More details can be found in  https://larc.smu.edu.sg/research/data-repository

 ![image](https://raw.githubusercontent.com/SwissDM52/AD-Link/master/20180228104845.jpg)

 Input: User attributes feature vector, e.g., user name, screen name, description, network, post.